| | |

 quite advanced in ability.
 Lastly, I will use veteran teachers as a

+resource.
+They may have a lot of great ideas for teaching.
+3. Explain how you'll use music in your classroom.
 I will use music as much as possible in my classroom.
 I

 believe that music is very useful to help children remember what they've